AmNotAGoose/ConnectFour/README.md

 - Print the board and the current player character using **playerCharacters[curPlayer]**
 - Use the current player to get move of the current player using **agents** array.
 - Place the piece.
   - If successful, check for win conditions and break if one is found by setting **hasEnded** to true.
-Increment and print the global and local score.
+Increment and print the global and local scores.
 Change **curPlayer** to the next player.
   - If unsuccessful, add a general error message to the **afterDisplayBoardMessages** and display the board.
 Do not alter **curPlayer** since their turn was not successful and they should try again until it is.
-Since agents that the user doesn't control are always sanatized and won't return an invalid value, this won't disrupt the user experience as they will never trigger this condition.
+Since agents that the user doesn't control are always sanitized and won't return an invalid value, this won't disrupt the user experience, as they will never trigger this condition.
 - After the while loop, once it has been broken (a win/tie condition has been met), prompt the user if they want to play another game (N) or return to the menu (Y).
 The repeated checking is handled in **promptPlayAgain().**
-  - If true (the user wants to play again), do nothing and the initial while loop will recreate the game again (resetting everything except for the score)
+  - If true (the user wants to play again), do nothing, and the initial while loop will recreate the game again (resetting everything except for the score)
   - If false, break the first while loop by setting **hasQuit** to true and print a goodbye message.

 ## Board functions